HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 ### Country

 There are two means by which we can identify country information, first by the GeoID of the server, and the second by the Top Level Domain.
 Because of the price of hosting in different countries, some are much better represented by GeoID than others.
-Likewise, given that many domains can operate independently of the country like the .ai or .io domain, we can't assume that all .ca, .es, or .fi domains are located in Canada, Spain or Finland.
+Likewise, given that many domains can operate independently of the country like the `.ai` or `.io` domain, we can't assume that all `.ca`, `.es`, or `.fi` domains are located in Canada, Spain or Finland.

 {{ figure_markup(
   image="country-by-geoid.png",